2kama/test-app-policies/README.md

-# test-app-policies
+# privacy policy
-This is a privacy policy for my test apps
+I do not intend using this application for anything but to showcase my skill to prospective employers during interview processes.
+This will also be indicated on the application description.